CarlosVanzego/smartrep_ai_flutter_app/README.md

 - Voice-to-Text Input: Utilizes the device's native speech recognition for hands-free, natural interaction within chat interfaces.

 # How to Run the App
-- Prerequisites
+- Prerequisites:
-> You must have the Flutter SDK installed.
+  - You must have the Flutter SDK installed.
-> You need an IDE like VS Code with the Flutter extension or Android Studio.
+  - You need an IDE like VS Code with the Flutter extension or Android Studio.
-> The SmartRepAI Python Backend must be running locally for the app to connect to it.
+  - The SmartRepAI Python Backend must be running locally for the app to connect to it.

 1. Clone the Repository:
 ```bash